BlackArabb/ekehi-mobile/ktMobileApp/BUILD_INSTRUCTIONS.md

 If you encounter issues building the project:

-1. Ensure all prerequisites are installed
+1. Ensure all prerequisites are installed, especially the Android SDK
-2. Try "File" > "Sync Project with Gradle Files" in Android Studio
+2. Verify that the Android SDK path is correctly configured in the `local.properties` file
-3. Clean and rebuild the project: "Build" > "Clean Project" then "Build" > "Rebuild Project"
+3. Try "File" > "Sync Project with Gradle Files" in Android Studio
-4. Check that the Android SDK path is correctly configured in Android Studio settings
+4. Clean and rebuild the project: "Build" > "Clean Project" then "Build" > "Rebuild Project"
 5. Ensure you have a stable internet connection for downloading dependencies
 6. Verify that the JDK path in `gradle.properties` matches your installation
 7. If Gradle wrapper issues occur, ensure `gradle-wrapper.jar` exists in `gradle/wrapper/` directory